We propose new bus, walking, and cycling facilities on Mount Wellington Highway, Meadow Street, Church Street, and Avenue Road in Ōtāhuhu.

 - Installation of speed bumps on Meadow Street and Church Street (to Church Street/Princes Street intersection), to slow cars down and make it safer for people to walk and cycle.

 - An upgrade to the footbridge linking Meadow Street and Church Street, to make it wide enough for pedestrians and cyclists to share the bridge.

 - A raised speed table on the Church Street/Luke Street intersection to slow traffic and improve safety.
-Priority at this intersection is to be given to vehicles (including bikes) travelling on Church Street.
+Priority at this intersection is to be given to vehicles (including bikes) travelling along Church Street.

-Image: Mt Wellington Highway, looking north toward Sylvia Park, showing the new shared path.
+Image: Mount Wellington Highway, looking north toward Sylvia Park, showing the new shared path.

 Image: Church Street, looking north toward Sylvia Park, showing speed bumps.

-Avenue Road walking and cycling options (on hold awaiting further consultation)
+Avenue Road walking and cycling options (on hold awaiting further planning and consultation)

 On Avenue Road, between the Avenue Road/Church Street intersection and the Avenue Road/Atkinson Avenue intersection, we’ve identified 2 options for walking and cycling facilities, and we’d like your help with choosing the best one.

 Following public consultation we have decided to leave this section as it is currently, as further planning and consultation is needed to determine the best connection into the Ōtāhuhu town centre for people on bikes.

 Option 1: Protected cycleways on both the northern and southern sides of the road.

 Positives: This option provides full protection for people on bikes, by providing continuous physical separation from pedestrians and cars.
 It’s safe and appealing, especially to those who are not confident about cycling.